-Opiate Abuse and Treatment
+Opiate Addiction and Abuse

 Opiates are narcotics, and drugs in this category tend to make the user feel sleepy (downers), as opposed to energized (uppers).
 Many are powerful and can severely "numb" the user.

 As medication, opiates are used to relieve moderate to severe pain.
 The term opiate refers to any of the narcotic alkaloids found in opium, as well as all derivatives of such alkaloids.

 People with chronic pain, cancer, or who are recovering from surgery may be prescribed these medications.
 Opiates include such prescription medications as: